seapagan/fastapi-redis-cache-reborn/README.md

   - [Cache Keys Pt 2](#cache-keys-pt-2)
 - [Questions/Contributions](#questionscontributions)

-## Important
+## Migrating from `fastapi-redis-cache`

-This project is a continuation of [fastapi-redis-cache](https://github.com/a-luna/fastapi-redis-cache) which seems to no longer be maintained.
+This project is a continuation of [fastapi-redis-cache](https://github.com/a-luna/fastapi-redis-cache) which seems to no longer be maintained and had fallen behind in both `Redis` and `FastAPI` versions.
 I decided to split this as a separate repository rather than a fork, since the original project has had no activity for a over three years.

-Right now the code is exactly the same as the original project, but I have updated the Package management system to use `Poetry`, the dependencies and the CI/CD pipeline.
-I'll also merge any useful PR's that are open in the original project.
+Right now the code is basically the same as the original project, but I have updated the Package management system to use `Poetry`, the dependencies and the CI/CD pipeline, and added type-hinting.
+I've also merged some open PRs from the original project that fixed some issues.

-Currently, even though the tests all pass there is no guarantee that the project works as expected until I have tested it in a real project.
+See the [TODO File](TODO.md) file for a list of things I plan to do in the near future.

+The package still has the same interface and classes as the original.
+You will still import the package as `fastapi_redis_cache` in your code, the name has only changed on PyPI to avoid conflicts with the original package.
+This is to make it transparent to migrate to this version.

+However, it is important to make sure that the old package is uninstalled before installing this one.
+The package name has changed, but the module name is still `fastapi_redis_cache`. **The best way is to remove your old virtual environment and run `pip install` or `poetry install` again**.

 ## Features